Flow Racers is a reader-supported site. Purchases made through links may earn a commission.

 Investors

-Big investors may also be part of the face of the team, as is the case with Lawrence Stroll of Racing Point / Aston Martin.
-He is part-owner of the team, is always at the races and has a big influence on the team.
+Big investors may also be part of the face of the team, as is the case with Lawrence Stroll of Aston Martin.
+He is the owner of the team and is normally always at the races (although Mike Crack is the team principal).
 Investors want to see results, and they tend to play big roles within the team, along with other general members of management, of which there are many levels.

-These are the bulk of what is known as the race team.
+These roles all make up the bulk of what is known as the race team.
 These are the people that go to the race weekends and are working hands on all year round.
 But there are other members of the racing team that are often forgotten about as well.

 Other Members Of The Race Team

-The races attract a lot of media attention, and thus the teams will also have media teams withinthem that work alongside the drivers and other staff when faced with questions in front of the cameras.
+The races attract a lot of media attention, and so the teams will also have media staff within them that work alongside the drivers and other staff when faced with questions in front of the cameras.
 There will also be members of security teams as well, as there is a lot of money at these events and teams need to be vigilant to make sure their staff and property is kept safe.

 There will be various other mechanics and engineers at the race weekends as well, and these will be specialists that are brought in if the car is susceptible to a certain issue, or if the track requires specific expertise when it comes to the finer details of the race.
-There will also be various technicians in there too, and so the race team is often large, usually around 50-75 people.
+There will also be various technicians there too, and so the race team is often large, usually around 50-75 people or more.

 Trainers & Managers